2moe/tomlyre/Readme.md

 A: Because it was statically compiled.

 > Sometimes, static compilation of glibc may cause problems.
-It is recommended to use static compilation of musl instead.
+It is recommended to use musl instead.

 Considering that package managers in different distributions may conflict with each other, it is recommended to use `apk` on Alpine instead of Debian's `dpkg`.